UT Tyler School of Nursing

 - Students must be Texas Core-complete BEFORE beginning the BSN program.
-They can be in progress of the final 15 hours of pre-requisite or core courses when they apply for the BSN program, pending that those courses are completed before the program courses begin.
+They can be in progress of five (5) outstanding prerequisite courses when they apply for the BSN program, pending that those courses are completed before the program courses begin.

 - If you are not designated “Core Curriculum Completed” by your previous institution(s) before transfer to UT Tyler, you are required to satisfy UT Tyler’s core curriculum in its entirety, and transfer courses will be applied to the core at UT Tyler’s discretion.